 Convento do Espinheiro

-Fascinating for its history, authentic for its charm and only one hour away from Lisbon, the Hotel Convento do Espinheiro, A Luxury Collection Hotel & Spa has given life to a 15th century convent, considered a national monument, where important nobles have outlined the history of Portugal.
+Fascinating for its history, authentic for its charm and only one hour away from Lisbon, the Hotel Convento do Espinheiro, Historic Hotel & Spa has given life to a 15th century convent, considered a national monument, where important nobles have outlined the history of Portugal.
 Convento do Espinheiro is tucked away in the scenic Portuguese countryside, in a centuries-old convent, where history, art and a dedicated staff open their doors and arms to visitors which is the ideal introduction to Portugal’s Alentejo region.
 Set on 23 acres of stress-meltingly beautiful countryside at the edge of Évora, the region’s tiny, frozen-in-time capital city, the hotel is like a synthesis of everything that makes Alentejo so irresistible, a bucolic setting, incredible food, layer upon layer of history and a contagious local mellowness that seems to just saturate everything.
 It’s all been given new life as a result of the region’s rediscovery by the world’s most tuned-in travelers, and so you find Convento do Espinheiro, a gorgeous old convent from Portugal’s 15th-century golden age, looking as fresh as ever after the three-year renovation that turned it into a hotel.
 The Convento do Espinheiro Hotel & Spa is located in the building of a fifteenth-century convent and this building has been beautifully restored to a level fitting of this UNESCO World Heritage destination, it is considered a national monument and offers guests the perfect base from which to explore the city.

 Over the last ten years the Alentejo has welcomed a series of smart hotel openings that have been attracting luxury travelers and health tourism.
 The Palacio do Convento do Espinheiro Hotel and Spa has been leading the way since 2005, when it opened its doors to the renovated grounds of a historical monastery near the city of Evora.
 It manages to perfect a hard balancing act, marrying relaxation and the cultural break, an ideal destination for anyone looking to recharge without needing a full-immersion retreat, the curious explorer’s energy booster.
 The hotel has taken full advantage of its heritage, with a careful renovation that preserved architectural details, artifacts and the extensive gardens in a smart adaption, reinventing tradition to cater to the comfort of guests.